aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/eating/birkat-hamazon/brakhot-vhodaot-blessings-thanksgivings-birkon.html.md

 <td style="vertical-align:top;" width="53%"><div class="english">
 The Order of the Shabbat Evening Feast
 Blessing the Children
-Kiddush for Shabbat Evening
+Ḳiddush for Shabbat Evening
-Kiddush for the Three Pilgrimage Festivals (Passover, Shavuot, and Sukkot) Kiddush for Rosh Hashanah
+Ḳiddush for the Three Pilgrimage Festivals (Passover, Shavuot, and Sukkot) Ḳiddush for Rosh Hashanah
 <em>Simana Milata</em>
 Songs for the Shabbat Evening
 Songs for the Shabbat Day